technoboy07/moderx-doc-appointment-booking-/README.md

 The system uses multiple strategies to prevent overbooking:

-1. **Atomic Operations**: `findOneAndUpdate` with `$inc` operator ensures atomic seat decrement
+1. **Row-Level Locking**: `SELECT FOR UPDATE` locks the slot row during booking
-2. **MongoDB Transactions**: All booking operations are wrapped in transactions for ACID guarantees
+2. **PostgreSQL Transactions**: All booking operations are wrapped in transactions for ACID guarantees
-3. **Conditional Updates**: Seat availability is checked and updated in a single atomic operation
+3. **Atomic Updates**: Seat availability is checked and updated in a single atomic operation within a transaction
 4. **Query Conditions**: Only slots with sufficient available seats can be updated
+5. **Isolation Levels**: PostgreSQL's default isolation level ensures data consistency

 ## 📊 System Design